michael-brade/derby-entity/README.md

 # A Perfect DerbyJS CRUD Component

 This is a completely generic, responsive, and realtime collaborative DerbyJS component to create, read, update, and delete entities in a database using Racer.
-The items of an entity are displayed using the great jQuery DataTables plugin.
+The items of an entity are displayed using either the great jQuery DataTables plugin, or a native DerbyJS implementation.
 Realtime collaboration and conflict resolution is achieved through RacerJS and ShareJS.

 That said, perfection is hard to achieve and there always seems something more that could be done.
 You are welcome